If statements with Custom Page Data

 creators to, for example, use a radio input with “Yes” and “No” instead of having

-inside a text input.
+to write true or false inside a text input.

-statement recipes:
+if statement recipes:

 The following recipes assume you’ve already created a Custom Page Data Attribute just as you did in Step 1 above.